princeton-sns/specreds/p1setup.md

 If you do not have access to cloudlab, you can use our provided `qcow2` disk image that can be used to boot up a `qemu` VM.
 This disk image contains all software environment except for a complete build of Ceph.
 The requirement for the host machine is similar: amd64/x86-64 architecture with at least 400GB free space on an SSD drive.
 We also recommend using a machine with at least 16 CPU cores and 64GB memory.
 Smaller configurations should also work but requires longer to run this artifact.

-To start with, please download the disk image [here]().
+To start with, please download the disk image [**here**](https://drive.google.com/file/d/1N6AIn4Bs3CyAcDZBLa09HgBaoFQ0dcNw/view?usp=sharing).
 Then, place this disk image onto an SSD drive on your host machine

 Next, on your host machine, install `qemu` (assuming Ubuntu/Debian. if you are using other distros, please search for how to install QEMU, which should be similar):